-(i) The file name must not contain any blank spaces or special characters such as %, §, umlauts, etc.
+() The file name must not contain any special characters such as %, §, umlauts, etc.

 - 5. Select your image file and click Open. - 6.
 Check the image file location and click OK. - 7.
 Optionally, click Next to directly apply this new firmware customization to a device or folder of devices. - 8.
 Click Finish to save your new firmware customization.